 Our Top 5 TikTok Skinfluencers

-Hyram’s personality is built on being authentic – he pulls no punches in his content.
+Hyram’s personality is built on being authentic.
+He pulls no punches in his content.

-Vi is also popular because she emphasizes mental health in her content – highlighting the self-care aspects of skincare.
+Vi is also popular because she emphasises mental health in her content – highlighting the self-care aspects of skincare.
 She is open about how she started paying attention to skincare as a coping mechanism and her struggles with anxiety.
-She uses dark humor that resonates with Gen Z, and has been called the ‘funniest skinfluencer you don’t know yet’.
+She uses dark humour that resonates with Gen Z, earning her the review, ‘the funniest skinfluencer you don’t know yet’.